korei999/tomorrow-black-nvim/README.md

 vim.cmd.colorscheme('tomorrow-black')
 ```
 ### lualine
 There is also lualine colorscheme.
-Enable it inside lualine setup settings: `theme = 'tomorrow-custom'`.
+Enable it inside lualine setup settings: `theme = 'tomorrow-black'`.